cbeauchesne/flask-camp/flask_camp/README.md

 3. keep it stupid and simple
 4. Do not reinvent the wheel
 5. 80/20 usage: Do the 80%.
 DON'T do the 20%
-6. keep round API
+6. keep a round API
-7. API is security/consitency, UI is usability
+7. API is security/consistency, UI is usability/ergonomy
 8. security: everything is forbidden, except if it's allowed

 ## Stack